NCI U01 CA-202144: Multi-Tensor Decompositions for Personalized Cancer Diagnostics and Prognostics

 Heidi A. Hanson, Ph.D., Co-Investigator

-Dr. Hanson is a research scientist at the Huntsman Cancer Institute's Utah Population Database (UPDB) and an assistant professor of surgery at the University of Utah.
+Dr. Hanson is a research assistant professor at the Huntsman Cancer Institute's Utah Population Database (UPDB) and an adjunct assistant professor of sociology and population health sciences at the University of Utah.
 As a biodemographer, she uses the UPDB's extensive demographic, genealogical, and health records in her research, to better understand the genetic and environmental risks of disease.

 Randy L. Jensen, M.D., Ph.D., Co-Investigator

 Dr. Jensen is a professor of neurosurgery, radiation oncology, and oncological sciences, and the director of the Neurosurgery Residency Program at the University of Utah School of Medicine.
 A neurosurgeon focusing on patients with brain tumors, he has treated more than a thousand patients, and has been involved in a number of brain cancer clinical trials.
 He serves on the editorial board of the Journal of Neuro-Oncology.

 Dr. Palmer is a professor of pathology, the director of neuropathology in the Department of Pathology, as well as the director of the Pathology Residency Program at the University of Utah School of Medicine.
 She is a fellow of the American Academy of Neurology, and serves as the vice-president elect of the American Association of Neuropathologists.

 Carl T. Wittwer, M.D., Ph.D., Co-Investigator